Metaswitch/clearwater-readthedocs/IR.92-Supplementary-Services.md

 The following Supplementary Services require an external application server.

+*   Terminating Identification Presentation
+*   Terminating Identification Restriction
-*   Barring of Outgoing International Calls - ex Home Country - Clearwater does not have sufficient configuration
+*   Barring of Outgoing International Calls - ex Home Country - Clearwater does not currently have sufficient configuration to know the subscriber's home country.
 *   Message Waiting Indication - Clearwater proxies SUBSCRIBE and NOTIFY messages for the MWI event package ([RFC 3842](http://tools.ietf.org/rfc/rfc3842.txt)), but requires an external application server to handle/generate them.
 *   Ad-Hoc Multi Party Conference - Clearwater proxies messages between the UE and an external application server that conferences sessions together.